Mejituu/spotmicroai-basic-instructions/1. Prepare your RaspberryPi/README.md

 This manual covers the installation of the operating system in the RaspberryPi, and letting it accesible wirelessly

-* RaspberryPi 3 or newer recommended
+* RaspberryPi Zero W or newer
 * RaspberryPi power supply
 * SD Card
 * Wifi connection (or Ethernet)
 * A computer like the one you are probably using to read this document

-Nothing else, nothing more.
-All set then, lets go!
+Lets start!

 # RaspberryPi operating system